- Olathe Public Schools

 -

-#OPSMyFuture is a series featuring Olathe middle and high school students who are using what they have learned in our schools to make a positive impact on their future.
+#OPSMyFuture is a series featuring Olathe students who are using what they have learned in our schools to make a positive impact on their future.

 Our mission is to prepare every student for their future through our focus on the Portrait of a Graduate.
 The “Portrait of a Graduate” encapsulates what we want our students to know and be able to do before they leave our school district including Critical Thinking and Problem Solving, Creativity and Innovation, Initiative and Self Direction, Resilience and Social and Emotional Wellbeing, Communication, and Social and Cross-Cultural.